laaketeknikko/forest/README.md

 React Three Fiber is a React-style wrapper around Three.js

 The main game scene is implemented in React Three Fiber.
 Direct Three.js code is at a minimum, but a big advantage of React Three Fiber is you can use vanilla Three.js whenever you want in your components.

 Also heavily utilized is a helper component library for R3F: @react-three/drei

 #### Jotai

 Jotai is an atom-based state management library.
-It can also be used without React.
+It is designed for React, but can also be used without.

 In the project all global state is stored in Jotai.
+Jotai basically works as a React Context replacement for the project.
+I found working with Jotai easier than with the Context.

 #### Cypress

 Cypress is a frontend testing library.
 The idea of Cypress is it runs in the browser and uses the application in the same manner an actual user would.

 The project only contains one end-to-end test implemented with Cypress.
+Even with one test of a few dozen lines, we can test starting new game, starting scenario, saving game and loading game.

 ### Backend